 Ottawa, founded in 1826, has gone through gradual expansions up to this date.
 The centre is situated in the province of Ontario but the province of Quebec is right across the river.
 At that time the British had a military project to secure a river passage at a safe distance from the presumed hostile United States.
 This resulted in the Rideau Canal, completed in 1832.
 Parts of it follows the Ottawa River.
 Land speculators moved in and the city expanded during the next decades.
 For strategic, cultural and political reasons Ottawa became the new capital of Canada in 1857.
 It has kept its status ever since, and now has close to a million inhabitants.

 Like any capital throughout the world, Ottawa has its fair share of monumental government buildings, universities, large office edifices and national museums.
 This is the place where foreign heads of state are welcomed.
 When I was here, visiting presidents of the United States and Mexico led to a thorough closure of most streets and important buildings in the city centre.

 Its location and history makes Ottawa part English-speaking and part French.
 The art of balancing these languages and cultures seems to be eminently handled by the authorities.

 What to see

 This article is part of a series based on a four-night visit to three major cities in eastern Canada.
-The result is introduced in these articles.

 (2) Quebec City